dextr-cloud/dextr-docs/docs/_pages/troubleshooting.md

 - Impact
 - Is this a systemic issue impacting all users, aliases and regions?
 - Can issue be reproduced the native Amazon Connect CCP?
-- What are the results of the other self-service tests you've run through Dextr?
+- What are the results of the other self-service tests you've run through ConnectPath?